-Scope’s Corporate Governance Framework and practices comply with the Corporations Act 2001 (Cth), the Australian Charities and Not-for-Profits Commission Act 2012 (Cth) the Australian Charities and Not-for-Profits Commission Regulation 2013 (Cth), and other relevant legislation.
+Scope’s Corporate Governance Framework and practices comply with the Corporations Act 2001 (Cth), Australian Charities and Not-for-Profits Commission Act 2012 (Cth), Australian Charities and Not-for-Profits Commission Regulations 2022 (Cth), and other relevant legislation.
 On this page, you’ll find our Constitution, Code of Conduct, and other governance documents.

 Scope was formed as a charitable organisation to advance the wellbeing of people with a disability, through alignment with the United Nations Convention on the Rights of Persons with Disability (2006) and Australia's human rights statutory framework.

 Our Constitution is Scope’s governing document, last updated November 2023.

 Our Code of Conduct signals our collective commitment and promise to each other and our customers.
 It provides guidance to all our employees on how we maintain trust, do things right and act in a manner that we say we will do.